 CAR RENTALS: I’ve heard high recommendations for Pineapple Express and Costco Travel.
 Turo has become popular over the past few years but be aware that Turo car parking is not allowed in the airport lot.
 Some operators still leave cars there and many have gotten towed away.

-DINING: The Beach House is one of the top for views.
+DINING: Our new favorite restaurant is Hualani's in Lihue.
+Gorgeous views and we found the service and food excellent.
+The Beach House is one of the top for views though we have been less than impressed the last 2 times we've dined there.
 Reservations well in advance are required, especially for sunset.
-La Spezia in Koloa is quite good and more casual.
-We’ve also enjoyed The Table at Kukui’ula and Tide Pools at the Hyatt.
+La Spezia in Koloa is quite good and casual.
+We’ve also enjoyed Tide Pools at the Hyatt.
 For a date night, we like Red Salt at Koa Kea and their Pool Bar.
 It’s an easy walk along the coast from the house.
 We usually go before sunset and order drinks and dinner at the pool bar then check out the turtles resting for the evening on Poipu Beach on our way back.
 For family dinners, Kalapaki Joe’s is close and casual.
 They also have a good happy hour.
-And there’s Paco’s Tacos at the Kiahuna Golf Club where there’s often live music.
+Paco’s Tacos is at the Kiahuna Golf Club and often features live music.

 One of our favorites is picking up food from Da Crack and going to Poipu Beach with beach chairs for turtle watching and sunset.
 Kukui'ula Boat Harbor and Salt Pond Beach Park are also excellent for sunset dining on the sand.
 Usually best during the week.